qiuosier/Aries/docs/outputs.md

 config.disable()
 ```

-Additionally, LoggingConfig also provides context manager and decorators for handling loggings for a particular part of your code.
+Additionally, LoggingConfig also provides context manager and decorator for handling loggings for a particular part of your code.

 Context Manager, logging configuration will be effective only inside "with":
 ```
 with LoggingConfig():
+    # Customized logging in this block only
     logger = logging.getLogger(__name__)
     # ...
     # YOUR CODE HERE
     # ...

-# Logging will be restored here
+# Logging will be restored/removed from here
 ```

 Decorator, logging configuration will only be effective for the function: